 The Statement of Revenues, Expenditures, and Changes in Fund Balance, Budget and Actual-Cash Basis is presented to provide information on the budget as originally prepared and the final budget on which the Partnership operated for the fiscal year.
 Also, the final budget is compared to the cash basis actual results by revenue source and expenditure activity.
-The Partnership's budget, as originally prepared, included revenue provided by the COV of approximately \$48.5 million.
-This amount was increased by \$1.0 million for economic development opportunity project funding, as well as \$1.5 million for the administration of new and expanding programs, offset by a \$.5 million reduction for marketing and trade mission funding.
+The Partnership's budget, as originally prepared, included total revenues of approximately \$53.5 million.
+The final budget was increased by \$.2 million for additional interest income on the Partnership's cash deposits, offset by a reduction in federal Operating grants revenue.

-Actual expenditures were below the final budget by approximately \$19.1 million for the fiscal year.
-This underspending was primarily in the Talent Solutions - Talent Accelerator Program, International Trade and Pass-through Payments.
+Actual expenditures were below the final budget by approximately \$10.1 million for the fiscal year.
+This underspending was primarily in the Talent Solutions - Talent Accelerator Program and International Trade.

-FY2024 Outlook
+FY2025 Outlook